 How Does Acupuncture Work?

-The modern scientific explanation is that needling the acupuncture points stimulate the nervous system to release chemicals in the muscles, spinal cord, and brain.
+The modern scientific explanation is that needling acupuncture points stimulate the nervous system to release chemicals in the muscles, spinal cord, and brain.
 These chemicals will either change the experience of pain, or they will trigger the release of other chemicals and hormones which influence the body’s own internal regulating system.
-For example, numerous studies have proven how certain acupuncture points can directly effect levels of cortisol, b-endorphins, nor-epinephrine, dopamine, seratonin, white-blood cells (CD3+, CD4+, T-lymphocytes, eosinophiles, NK-Cells)
+For example, numerous studies have proven how certain acupuncture points can directly affect levels of cortisol, b-endorphins, nor-epinephrine, dopamine, serotonin, white blood cells (CD3+, CD4+, T-lymphocytes, eosinophils, NK-Cells)

-The improved energy and biochemical balance produced by acupuncture results in stimulating the body’s natural healing abilities, and in promoting physical and emotional well-being.
+The improved energy and biochemical balance produced by acupuncture results in stimulating the body’s natural healing abilities, promoting physical and emotional well-being.